Datasets

 LBRY is a blockchain-based, peer-to-peer file-sharing and payment network.
 It was founded in 2015 and served as the foundation for decentralized platforms like social networks and video sharing platforms.
 One of its founders described it as the most censorship-resistant system to ever exist.
 It was shut down in 2023 following a lawsuit brought by the SEC for selling unregistered securities.

-MeWe is an American alt-tech social networking platform launched in 2011, originally under the name Sgrouples.
-It is billed as the anti-Facebook as it does not moderate content on its platform, which has allowed for the proliferation of extremism and disinformation.
+MeWe is an American social networking platform launched in 2011, originally under the name Sgrouples.
+It is billed as the anti-Facebook as it does not moderate content on its platform.
 MeWe gained a lot of popularity and many new users in early 2021 when Donald Trump and many of his supporters were banned or removed from platforms like YouTube, Facebook, and Twitter.

 Minds is an American peer-to-peer blockchain-based social network.
 It was launched in 2015 as a free speech, minimally moderated alternative to Facebook where users can earn crypto rewards for platform engagement.
 Its founders say they allow extremist content as part of an effort to deradicalize users through discourse.
-Like many of the other datasets, Minds saw a large influx of users following the January 6th US Capitol attack and the removal of many thousands of users from Twitter and Facebook.
+Like other alt-tech platforms, Minds has seen large influxes of users when they are banned on other platforms.

-Poal is an American alt-tech threaded forum site modeled after the more mainstream Reddit.
-Poal insists they maintain a free speech approach with their community and have implemented very little content oversight.
-Like in other datasets, this lack of oversight leads to content containing harmful and harassing posts including online disinformation campaigns in addition to antisemitic and white nationalist propaganda.
+Poal is an American threaded forum site modeled after the more mainstream Reddit.
+Poal takes a 'free speech' approach with their community and have implemented very little content oversight.
+Like in other datasets, this lack of oversight has led to the presence of content containing harmful and harassing posts including antisemitic and white nationalist propaganda.

 Rumble is a Canadian video sharing platform and web host founded in 2013.
 Billed as a free speech alternative to YouTube, it seeks to “restore the internet to its roots by making it free and open once again”.
 It has made a series of acquisitions in years’ past to compete in a consolidating video-sharing market.
-Recently, Rumble entered into an agreement to serve as cloud services provider for Truth Social.
-It is known to host videos containing propaganda and extremist ideologies.
+In August 2022, Rumble entered into an agreement to serve as cloud services provider for Truth Social.

 RuTube is a Russian video platform and alternative to YouTube founded in 2006.
-Now owned by Gazprom Media, RuTube has been used to push Wagner and state-authored talking points, online disinformation, and propaganda.
-State-sponsored material via a library of licensed content includes movies, series, cartoons, shows, and live broadcasts.
-It also hosts blogs, podcasts, and video game streams.
+State-sponsored material via a library of licensed content includes movies, series, cartoons, shows, and live broadcasts in addition to blogs, podcasts, and video game streams.
+Owned by Gazprom Media, RuTube has been used to push state-authored talking points and propaganda.

-Scored (formerly known as Communities.win, Win Communities, and The Donald) is a collection of alt-tech threaded based conversation forums that operates very similarly to its more mainstream counterpart, Reddit.
+Scored (formerly known as Communities.win, Win Communities, and The Donald) is a collection of threaded based conversation forums that operates very similarly to its more mainstream counterpart, Reddit.
 The sites first came into existence when Reddit banned the subreddit r/The_Donald in 2020.
 Users responded by creating their own site, thedonald.win.
-Scored claims to “unblur the lines between entertainment and politics”.
-The Scored community c/TheDonald remains a very popular channel for users to discuss January 6th, conspiracy theories, and extremist rhetoric.
+Scored claims to "unblur the lines between entertainment and politics".
+The Scored community c/TheDonald remains a very popular channel for users to discuss conspiracy theories and extremist ideology.

 Telegram Messenger, commonly known as Telegram, is an encrypted, cross-platform, cloud-based messaging application.
 Telegram was founded in 2013 by the founders of VK and hosts its operational center in Dubai.
-Telegram data schema consists of channels which users can join to post messages, images, videos or other media.
-The Open Measures Telegram dataset includes activity from extremist and neo-Nazi groups in the United States and coordinated state-backed disinformation campaigns throughout Europe and Africa.
+Telegram data schema consists of channels which users can join to post messages, images, videos, or other media.
+The Open Measures Telegram dataset includes activity from extremist and neo-Nazi groups in the United States and coordinated state-backed disinformation campaigns throughout the world.

 TikTok is a social media platform that allows users to create, share, and discover short-form videos.
 The app was developed by the Chinese tech company ByteDance and was launched in September 2016 under the name Douyin in the Chinese market.
 It was later released internationally as TikTok in September 2017.

-Open Measures focuses its attention on TikTok content that ranges from harassment, online disinformation, white supremacy, and dangerous conspiracies.
+Open Measures focuses its attention on TikTok content that ranges from harassment, foreign interference, white supremacy, and dangerous conspiracies.

 Truth Social is an American microblogging social network platform created by Trump Media & Technology Group.
 The site bills itself as a “Big Tent” social media platform and alternative to Twitter.
-It was listed publicly in October 2023 via special purpose acquisition company.
-The platform has been home to a host of conspiracies ranging from widespread voter fraud to QAnon tributes.
+It was listed publicly in October 2023 via special purpose acquisition company, trading under the stock ticker DJT.